 Sweet and Sour Sauce

-- White Vinegar: or substitute with rice vinegar or apple cider vinegar.
+- White Vinegar: Adds a signature sharp tartness to the sauce.
+Sub: Equal parts rice vinegar or apple cider vinegar.

 Instructions